Pact-Community-Organization/foundation/docs/index.md

 Make it easy and safe for businesses to start building on Kadena.

 ## Vision
-A Kadena environment where businesses start strong, using proven open source Pact contracts that are safe, reliable, and ready to deploy.
+A trusted Kadena ecosystem where businesses can confidently start using audited, reliable open source Pact contracts.

 ## Wiki Content
 - [Home](wiki-home.md)